huydhoang/nextjs-shadcn-drizzle-authjs/README.md

 }
 ```

-After this, `eslint` will display any styling errors from `prettier `for us to resolve before any commit.
+After this, `eslint` will display any styling errors from `prettier ` alongside TypeScript errors.

-Finally, we can add `prettier` to scripts inside the `package.json` file:
+Finally, we can add `prettier` to `scripts` inside the `package.json` file:

 ```json
 "scripts": {